MrHraza/Celestial-Crafts/Documentation/Readme/README.md

 2. **User-Friendly Design:** Create an appealing website layout that ensures easy navigation for visitors, allowing them to access information effortlessly.

-3. **Professional Presentation:** Craft a professional online presence for Husnain, incorporating a clean design, well-organized content, and easy-to-read sections, such as about me, and experience and referneces.

-4. **Mobile Responsiveness:** Ensure the website is responsive across various devices, including smartphones, tablets, and desktops, optimizing the user experience for all visitors.
+3. **Mobile Responsiveness:** Ensure the website is responsive across various devices, including smartphones, tablets, and desktops, optimizing the user experience for all visitors.

-5. **Call-to-Action (CTA):** Include clear call-to-action elements, such as a contact form or buttons and prompting visitors to engage further.
+4. **Call-to-Action (CTA):** Include clear call-to-action elements, such as a stripe payment method or buttons and prompting visitors to engage further.

 <br>